flame-app-studio/firebase-ci-ops/README.md

 # Deploy Firebase function with environnement target

-Deploy Firebase functions with environments for better continuous integration.
+Deploy Firebase functions and optionally other service (Firestore rules, Storage, Database) with environments for better continuous integration.
 Need to deploy to production on one branch, then to development on another?
 Specify a 'target' by using the <key, value> set in your `firebaserc` file.
 For example:

 ```
 {